quartztz/tiled/README.md

 python3 tiled.py path/to/input/file optional/output/path
 ```

-if you want to, you can add this script to your PATH and make it an executable, to simplify the command a little.
+If you want to, you can add this script to your PATH and make it an executable, to simplify the command a little.
 I'm not sure how worth it it is, but you do you.

 ## TODOs